The One Where They Blew Up the Internet: 'Friends' reunion special generates 7.4 billion social media engagements - 1330 & 95.5 WFIN

 Of the special’s celebrity guests, BTS, Lady Gaga, and Justin Bieber were mentioned the most.

-What’s more, Drinkwater’s analysis reports the Friends mania is pretty evenly split between those talking about it online: 50.3% female and 49.7% male
+What’s more, Talkwalker’s analysis reports the Friends mania is pretty evenly split between those talking about it online: 50.3% female and 49.7% male

 Copyright © 2021, ABC Audio.
 All rights reserved.